jpbecotte/bridge-agreements/conventions/balancing.md

 Both partners must realize that they are in balancing mode.
 If the balancer bids, then his partner must act accordingly.

 When balancing is ON:
-- Balancer adds 3 tpts to his hand and bid something with these 3tpts.
+- Balancer adds 3 tpts to his hand and bid something with this adjusted hand.
 - Unless specified in this article, balancing mode does not tell anything about shape or suits. (the bid itself tells about that).
 - Balancer's partner must deduce 3 tpts to make his respond bid.
 - After points adjustment (+3/-3), these adjustments are in effect for the rest of the auctions.